Zimbabwelsh/covid_mort_spatseg/README.md

-This code generates the data files for analyses used in Griffith et al. 2021 (Structural Inequalities in COVID-19 mortality in England and Wales, [JECH]("https://jech.bmj.com/content/75/12/1165")).
+This code generates the data files for analyses used in Griffith et al. 2021 (Structural Inequalities in COVID-19 mortality in England and Wales, <a href="https://jech.bmj.com/content/75/12/1165">JECH</a> [JECH]).

 The preprint of the paper is available on medrxiv [here]("medrxiv.org/content/10.1101/2021.02.15.21251771v1").

 00_data_reshaping.R constructs the dataset reqeuired for the analyses, and contains links to the locations of the data itself.